Two-dimensional dilute Baxter-Wu model: Transition order and universality: Multicanonical simulations

 The multicanonical method is optimal for studying these phenomena in the framework of the method proposed by Lee and Kosterlitz~\cite{lee90}, as it allows the direct estimation of the barrier associated with the suppression of states during a first-order phase transition.
 Considering distributions with two peaks of equal height (eqh)~\cite{borgs92}, as the ones shown in Fig.~\ref{fig:muca_tension}(a), allows one to extract the surface tension in the $E_{\Delta}$-space,

 where $P_{\rm max}$ and $P_{\rm min}$ are the maximum and local minimum of the distribution $P(E_{\Delta})$, respectively.
 This parameter is expected to scale in two dimensions as

 possibly with higher-order corrections~\cite{Nussbaumer2006,Nussbaumer2008,Bittner2009}.
 For the system under investigation here, the scaling behavior of the surface tension $\Sigma(L)$ is depicted in Fig.~\ref{fig:muca_tension}(b) for all temperatures studied.
 The dashed lines show fits of the form~(\ref{eq:surface_tension_scaling}) with $L\geq L_{\rm min} = 30$ leading to a practically zero value of $\Sigma_{\infty}$ in all cases.
+In particular, we obtain the extrapolated values $\Sigma_{\infty} = -0.00005(11)$, $-0.0003(9)$, and $0.0003(3)$, for $T = 1.8503$, $1.6606$, and $1.5301$, respectively.
 This analysis suggests a continuous transition in the thermodynamic limit for the regime of $\Delta < \Delta_{\rm pp}$, in favor of the scenario originally discussed in Ref.~\cite{vasilopoulos22}.

 In order to extract critical crystal fields $\Delta_{\rm c}(T)$ as well as a first estimate of the correlation-length exponent $\nu$, we present in Fig.~\ref{fig:muca_D} the shift behavior of suitable pseudocritical fields $\Delta_{L}^{\ast}$.
 These are defined as the peak locations of $\Delta$-dependent curves, such as the specific heat $C_{\Delta}$, the magnetic susceptibility $\chi$, and the logarithmic derivative of the order parameter $\partial\ln{\langle m \rangle}/\partial \Delta$.
 For each of the two temperatures studied the dashed lines show joint fits to the expected power-law behavior~\cite{zierenberg15,zierenberg17}